prachigambhir/new-repository/README.md

 # new-repository
-this is ny new repository.
+this is my new repository.